Marching on Niagara; Or, The Soldier Boys of the Old Frontier by Edward Stratemeyer

 Barbara Brown

-2 weeks agoI started reading out of curiosity and the plot twists are genuinely surprising.
+2 months agoI started reading out of curiosity and the plot twists are genuinely surprising.
 One of the best books I've read this year.